apache/cxf/distribution/src/main/release/samples/oauth/README.txt

     client:
             A web application capable of making OAuth-authenticated requests.
 It is a usual OAuth client, not dependent on Apache CXF framework, built to test this demo server part and for OAuth educational purposes.
-Implementation works with any OAuth 1.0a providers, not only inluded in this demo.
+Implementation works with any OAuth 1.0a providers, not only included in this demo.